-The Foreign and Commonwealth Office gives up-to-date advice on travel to anywhere in the world, country by country.
+The Foreign Commonwealth and Development Office gives up-to-date advice on travel to anywhere in the world, country by country.
 You are strongly advised to refer to this in any case; and particularly where advisory information applies.
-All travel plans to FCO advisory areas must be the subject of a risk assessment and will be referred to the Safety Office by the Head of Administration and Finance.
-To check if your travel plans might be affected by an FCO advisory please check the website.
+All travel plans to FCDO advisory areas must be the subject of a risk assessment and will be referred to the Safety Office by the Head of Administration and Finance.
+To check if your travel plans might be affected by an FCDO Travel Advice please check the website.